vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 or Mārg. su; for one year; Asoka tree of silver to be worshipped and image of Brahmā and Savitri on first day, of Umā and Maheśvara on 2nd and of Lakṣmi and Nārāyaṇa on third and then images donated; this vrata removes sins and diseases and confers long life, fame, wealth and prosperity on sons and grandsons; HV Il 279-283, VP (folio 102b), Vratarka folio 261b-264; mostly for women, but men desirous

 of prosperity of sons may also perform it.
-Aśokadrādaśısame as Visokadyādaśī.
+Aśokadrādaśīsame as Visokadyādaśī.
 Begin in Āśv.; for

 a year; on 10th take light meal, on 11th fast and on 12th pāraṇā; worship of Keśava; results are health, beauty and freedom from sorrow; Mat.
 81. 1-28, 82.
 26-30 quoted in KKV 360-363; HV I. 1075-1078 ( quotes almost same verses